 - you take it for a letter grade (no S/U option).

-To apply for a particular Mode of Inquiry, complete the Interinstitutional Course: Request for Modes of Inquiry Coding (below).
-Attach appropriate documentation and submit the form to the Transfer Course Coding Committee in 02 Allen Building by the deadline noted on the form.
-(Completion of the form and provision of documentation does not guarantee that the request will be approved by the committee.)
+- Attach appropriate documentation to support your request and submit the form to the Transfer Course Coding Committee in 011 Allen Building by the deadline noted on the form.